NuGet/docs.microsoft.com-nuget/docs/consume-packages/managing-the-global-packages-and-cache-folders.md

 Any packages used by projects that are currently open in Visual Studio are not cleared from the *global-packages* folder.

-In Visual Studio 2017, use the **Tools > NuGet Package Manager > Package Manager Settings** menu command, then select **Clear All NuGet Cache(s)**.
+Starting in Visual Studio 2017, use the **Tools > NuGet Package Manager > Package Manager Settings** menu command, then select **Clear All NuGet Cache(s)**.
 Managing the cache isn't presently available through the Package Manager Console.
 In Visual Studio 2015, use the CLI commands instead.

 ![NuGet option command for clearing caches](media/options-clear-caches.png)